bkstamm67/projects/camping/README.md

 - Valid dates are also passed in
 - CampSite ids are ints
 - There is at least one campsite that is available (to correct)
+- There are some methods within the classes which are not used - like toString and equals methods.
+This was just used for testing and left in.

 ## Instructions
 * Use provided JAR file and move to a directory where it can be ran.